 In English, we focus on reading, writing and critical thinking.
 As students actively read books, they recognize the importance of historical context to setting, plot and characterization.
 Literary elements and identification of theme form the basis of class discussions, Socratic seminars and literary essays.
 Poetry and other forms of creative writing round out our writing program.
 Grammatical instruction focuses on sentence structure and style.
 Vocabulary study is drawn from the class literature and augmented by a vocabulary text.

-Students examine several significant periods of European and Western Hemisphere history.
-The course also surveys exploration and colonization of the new world, specifically European contact with indigenous peoples of the Americas.
-Throughout the course, students will develop research skills, active reading strategies, note taking from assigned readings and from lecture, organization of materials, persuasive and expository essay writing, discussions and debates.
+Students examine several significant periods of European history spanning the Middle Ages through the Age of Exploration then finish the year with the Up-stander project.
+Throughout the course, students will develop class participation skills, research skills, active reading strategies, note taking from assigned readings and from lecture, organization of materials, persuasive and expository essay writing and discussions.

-The 7th grade math program blends topics from Math in Focus Course 2 and Course 3 to provide students with a solid grounding in Pre-Algebra and Geometry.
-Topics include operations with integers and real numbers, algebraic equations and inequalities, exponent properties and operations, introduction to slope and lines, topics in 2-D and 3-D geometry including the Pythagorean theorem, and basic probability and statistics.
+The 7th grade math program blends topics from Math in Focus Course 2 and Course 3 into a Course 2 Accelerated to provide students with a solid grounding in Pre-Algebra and Geometry.
+Topics include operations with integers and real numbers, algebraic equations and inequalities, exponent properties and operations, introduction to lines, topics in 2-D and 3-D geometry including the Pythagorean theorem, and basic probability.
 Emphasis on intensive problem solving prepares our students for standardized testing and our rigorous Algebra 1 course in 8th grade.

 Students build on the experiences and practices of sixth grade by continuing to observe the world around them.
 By following the steps in the scientific method as an overarching theme and furthering their learning on how to set up the experimental variables, students will uncover an array of new possibilities.
-Starting with the cell and the human body systems, we will then explore how matter and energy are cycled in an ecosystem, how living and nonliving things affect one another, and how the distribution of natural resources is the result of geological processes.
 Students will then continue to recognize how human activity impacts Earth’s systems.
-Projects include the engineering and of wind turbines as they investigate the concepts behind electricity and magnetism.
+Students will explore concepts related to the physical and biological sciences.

 Students focus on character development and tools for the actor.
 They begin by learning how to find clues in the text about their characters and how to create a character from different body postures.
 Students will practice writing in the voice of their characters and perform both improvised and scripted scenes as their characters.
 Students focus on character development in 7th grade drama.
 They will learn how to find and interpret clues in a script and practice writing scripts and monologues in the voice of their character.
 Students will develop both original characters as well as characters found in a script, and will perform as their characters in both improvised and rehearsed scenes throughout the term.